sudhakso/adwise/physicalweb-api.md

+# README #

+This README documents the concepts and API to interact with Physical Web objects.

 * Quick summary

 Sensors form the most basic element in the workd of PhysicalWeb.
 And using AdWise, user's can attach a pre-defined content to such Sensors.
 Adwise platform hosts these content and relays them to user's mobile application based on "Device enter" event received through the AdWise SDK.